Arizard/less-coffee-hugo/content/resume/index.md

 **Deputy • Senior Software Engineer**<br/>_since October 2022_

-* Improved performance of Deputy's Timesheet Approval feature to take P95 round-trip time from 10 seconds to 1 second.
+* **Scaled up** Deputy's Timesheet Approval feature to make the product offering desirable for mid-market business customers.
+* **Wrote RFCs** for architectural changes and paradigm shifts to Deputy's backend, taking a previously synchronous product and making it asynchronous in order to scale users and data volume.
-* Designed high-volume bulk actions that allow users to process up to 10,000 timesheets in one command.
+* **Designed high-volume bulk actions** that allow users to process up to 10,000 timesheets in one command.
-* Modernised Deputy's Timesheet feature by creating a timesheet search engine, using AWS OpenSearch.
+* **Modernised** Deputy's Timesheet feature by creating a timesheet search engine, using AWS OpenSearch.
-* Coordinated project delivery for a team of 5 engineers.
+* **Coordinated project delivery** for a team of 10 engineers.

 **Deputy • Software Engineer**<br/>_September 2019 -- October 2022_